 “I stopped paying all my credit cards.
 Legally, what are my options?”
 According to Google, these types of questions are getting searched for on Google hundreds of times weekly.

-Has financial hardship caused you to stop paying credit cards?
-Debt relief options exist to help you reduce and eliminate debt.
 It’s okay to experience financial hardship.
 It happens to the best of us.
-But for anyone that says, “Stop paying your credit card debt, and there won’t be any consequences, so just go on with life and stop worrying about it.” – get a second opinion!
+But for anyone who says, “Stop paying your credit card debt, and there won’t be any consequences, so just go on with life and stop worrying about it.” – get a second opinion!

 The downside is that consequences can arise from not paying your credit card bills, escalating your financial hardship into a much worse situation.
 The good news is that there are debt relief options to stop the bleeding and heal your economic pain.
 The following guide will walk you through the potential consequences of falling behind on credit card payments and the best solutions for you to consider.